isomerpages/moe-rivervalleyhigh/_information/Whole School/FAQs.md

 			<td>Students should display strong aptitude in the talent area they applied for.
 Trials and interviews will be conducted to assess their suitability in that talent area.<br><br>Yes, you can still apply for DSA.</td>
 		</tr>
 		<tr>
-			<td>How would the sports CCA DSA be carried out for JC DSA?
-Would there be physical trials or just online interviews?</td>
-			<td>You may refer to our school website in June for more information on DSA-JC exercise.</td>
 		</tr>
 		<tr>
 			<td>How do I prove that my child is a captain of the school team?</td>